 This old saying is said to come from a Medieval law stating peasants could use branches of any tree for firewood with one condition.
 They had to be able to reach the branch using a shepherd’s crook or a billhook.
 Using one or both of these tools, they could get wood for heating and cooking.

-In our day, it’s come to mean a thing will be done one way or another.
+In our day, it’s come to mean something will be done one way or another.

 Nothing falls into the mouth of a sleeping fox